RubenDalebout/PortfolioTheme/README.md

 1. Install WordPress on your web server.
 If you don't already have WordPress installed, you can follow the official WordPress installation guide at https://wordpress.org/support/article/how-to-install-wordpress/
 2. Download the theme files and extract them to the `wp-content/themes` directory.
 3. In the WordPress dashboard, go to `Appearance > Themes` and activate the theme.
-4. Run `npm install` in the theme directory to install all required dependencies.
-5. Run `npm run serve` to start a development server and access the site at `http://localhost:8080`.

-## Development

-This theme was built using Vue.js version 3 and uses a combination of JavaScript, HTML, and CSS for its frontend.
-If you want to make changes to the theme, you can start by editing the Vue.js components in the `src` directory.

-To compile the changes and build the production version of the theme, run `npm run build`.
-This will generate the minified and optimized files in the `dist` directory, which can be uploaded to your web server.

 ## Conclusion